Gladstone, Missouri

 Gladstone is a city in Clay County, Missouri, United States and a suburb of Kansas City.
-The City of Gladstone is located only 10 minutes from downtown Kansas City, and 10 minutes from Kansas City International Airport.
+The City of Gladstone is located about 10–20 minutes from downtown Kansas City, and about 10–20 minutes from Kansas City International Airport.
 As of the 2020 census, the city population was 27,063.
 It is part of the Kansas City metropolitan area.

 History

+Settled as the area of Linden, Gladstone formally incorporated under the Missouri Constitution by popular vote in November 1952.
+The purpose of formation was to avoid being annexed by Kansas City.

+A remnant of the mesic forested land on which Gladstone is built is preserved as the Maple Woods Natural Area, a park within Gladstone that is a National Natural Landmark.
 The Atkins-Johnson Farmhouse Property was listed on the National Register of Historic Places in 2007.

 Government

 Under state statute, Gladstone is a city of the third class.
 It has a council-manager form of government.
 The City Council consists of five members popularly elected every three years, with staggered terms in office.
 The mayor presides over council meetings, appoints members to resident boards and commissions, meets with constituents, and signs ordinances, resolutions, contracts, and agreements authorized by the council.
 The City Manager administers city operations and implements policies set by the City Council.